salesforce/DialogStudio/README.md

 ## Loading Data

-You can load any dataset in the DialogStudio from the [HuggingFace hub](https://huggingface.co/datasets/Salesforce/dialogstudio) by claiming the `{dataset_name}`, which are exactly the dataset folder name.
+You can load any dataset in the DialogStudio from the [HuggingFace hub](https://huggingface.co/datasets/Salesforce/dialogstudio) by claiming the `{dataset_name}`, which is exactly the dataset folder name.
 All available datasets are described in [dataset content](./DialogOhana.csv).

 Below is one example to load the [MULTIWOZ_2_2](./task-oriented-dialogues/MULTIWOZ2_2/) dataset under the [task-oriented-dialogues](./task-oriented-dialogues/) category: